 Curriculum Statement: September 2019

 Long Ridings has been committed to meeting the requirements of the new primary curriculum since the national curriculum was reformed in September 2014.

 We have updated our schemes of work to reflect the content and challenge of the new curriculum.
 Teachers received training in the key areas of curriculum change and we continue to develop and enhance our curriculum provision.

 The curriculum is taught with the consideration of the needs of all learners.
 Our curriculum is exciting and will inspire children to nurture a passion for learning.

 We have evolved to a system of three outcomes, in order to 'assess without levels', as National Curriculum levels were removed.
-A pupils may be Working Towards the standard expected nationally for their age, Working At the standard, or Greater depth - knowledge and understanding beyond national age expectations.
+A pupil may be Working Towards the standard expected nationally for their age, Working At the standard, or Greater depth - knowledge and understanding beyond national age expectations.
 We also use a range of commercial standardised tests from NfER to reinforce our assessments.
 The standardised scores from these also support as a progress measure.

 National Curriculum subjects